 These sweet and savory goat cheese stuffed dates topped with roasted pecans and fresh thyme are a quick and easy appetizer that everyone will love.
 This post is sponsored by Kroger.

+Are you usually the host or attendee for holiday dinners?
+No matter what your role is, I feel like it can be chaotic up until the time of the meal.
 If you’re the host, you somehow have to balance cleaning, setting up and typically cooking the food.
 As an attendee, you usually still bring a dish to share and you might have a family to wrangle and make sure they’re all dressed and presentable.

 The only thing worse than the chaos before dinner is when everyone gets hangry before the meal hits the table.
 Because we all know that when your grandma or in-laws say dinner is at 4PM, the meal will 100% hit the table closer to 6PM.
-SO this year, let’s combat hunger (and make sure no one gets hangry) with a quick and easy appetizer to hold you over and keep everyone happy leading up to the meal!
+SO this year, let’s combat hunger (and make sure no one gets hangry!) with a quick and easy appetizer to hold you over and keep everyone happy leading up to the meal!

 These goat cheese stuffed dates take close to no time at all to throw together, but they look really festive and kind of fancy.
 The best part?
 They’re made with 6 simple ingredients, all of which I picked up at my local Kroger.
 I love their Simple Truth Organic line and always look for the green label when shopping.

 Pro tip: Kroger now has in-store pickup and delivery so if you’re running short on time or just despise grocery shopping around the holidays, Kroger has you covered.